sgryphon/hextiles/README.md

 This gives a 5mm margin around the tile group.

 To create a PDF you can use Print to PDF (on Windows), or you can export the Page.

+## Folders

+* master : Master Inkscape for for creating base tiles (and half-tiles), with layers and groups for different wall segments.
+* base-tiles : Exported base tiles in various configurations.
+Tiles may be rotated as needed, or reversed (if printing on paper you need to print the reversed tiles as well)
+* tile-groups : Larger groups of tiles, up to A4 in size.
+Combine this with individual base tiles as needed.

 ## 15mm hex grid